-It has been suggested that musculoskeletal (MSK) problems account for approximately 17.5% of the workload in Irish general practice.(2) Separately, a study of 600 Irish farmers reported that 56% had experienced some form of MSK disorder in the previous year, with knee pain accounting for 9% of symptoms.(3) Knee symptoms are linked to their underlying pathology.
+It has been suggested that musculoskeletal (MSK) problems account for approximately 17.5% of the workload in Irish general practice.
+(2) Separately, a study of 600 Irish farmers reported that 56% had experienced some form of MSK disorder in the previous year, with knee pain accounting for 9% of symptoms.
+(3) Knee symptoms are linked to their underlying pathology.
 A tear of the anterior or posterior cruciate ligament is indicated by instability secondary to excessive forward or backward mobility, respectively, of the tibia relative to the femur.
-Meniscal injury results in the knee 'locking' because the torn and displaced segment of cartilage lodges between the condyles and prevents full extension of the knee.(4) Injury to the anterior frequently occurs in conjunction with injury to the menisci and the collateral ligaments.
-Osteoarthritis of the knee, meanwhile, typically presents with three symptoms: persistent knee pain, limited knee stiffness less than (<) 30 minutes, and reduced function.(5) Postulated risk factors have been divided into systemic (increasing age, female gender, genetics, diet) and local (previous injury to a joint, occupation, involvement in sports, joint laxity or malalignment).(6) Obesity has been strongly linked with onset and progression of knee osteoarthritis.(7) Potential indications for elective knee arthroscopy include ligamentous, meniscal or articular (chondral) cartilage pathology, osteoarthritis, a loose body (a detached fragment lying within the joint), a tight lateral retinaculum and synovitis.
+Meniscal injury results in the knee 'locking' because the torn and displaced segment of cartilage lodges between the condyles and prevents full extension of the knee.
+(4) Injury to the anterior frequently occurs in conjunction with injury to the menisci and the collateral ligaments.
+Osteoarthritis of the knee, meanwhile, typically presents with three symptoms: persistent knee pain, limited knee stiffness less than (<) 30 minutes, and reduced function.
+(5) Postulated risk factors have been divided into systemic (increasing age, female gender, genetics, diet) and local (previous injury to a joint, occupation, involvement in sports, joint laxity or malalignment).
+(6) Obesity has been strongly linked with onset and progression of knee osteoarthritis.
+(7) Potential indications for elective knee arthroscopy include ligamentous, meniscal or articular (chondral) cartilage pathology, osteoarthritis, a loose body (a detached fragment lying within the joint), a tight lateral retinaculum and synovitis.

 Utilisation of, and temporal trends for knee arthroscopy vary internationally.
-In the United States, 984,607 knee arthroscopies were performed in 2006; this represented an increase of 49% since 1996.(8) In England meanwhile, an increase of 111% was noted between 1993 and 2004, although rates remained stable in Ontario, Canada, over the same time period.(9) In the United States cohort, the knee arthroscopy rate was 404 per 100,000 population for those aged 20 and over.(8) The five most frequent diagnoses for patients, who underwent knee arthroscopy, were a tear of the medial cartilage or meniscus (37%), chondromalacia of the patella (13%), a tear of the lateral cartilage or meniscus (11%), a sprain or strain of a cruciate ligament (8%), and osteoarthritis of the knee (6%).(8) There were 301,701 planned therapeutic knee arthroscopies performed between 2005 and 2010 across the English National Health Service (NHS) - an annual incidence of 99 per 100,000 population.(10) The most common interventions were meniscal surgery (repair or menisectomy) (35.4%), ligament reconstruction (5.5%), and removal of loose body (4.5%); 53% of procedures were classified as 'other therapeutic procedure including shaving cartilage'.
-Finally, data from the Scottish NHS in 2011 suggested an annual incidence of 128 arthroscopic knee procedures per 100,000 population.(11) An audit of Scottish units in 2012 suggested that diagnostic arthroscopy accounts for approximately 10% of all procedures undertaken.
+In the United States, 984,607 knee arthroscopies were performed in 2006; this represented an increase of 49% since 1996.
+(8) In England meanwhile, an increase of 111% was noted between 1993 and 2004, although rates remained stable in Ontario, Canada, over the same time period.
+(9) In the United States cohort, the knee arthroscopy rate was 404 per 100,000 population for those aged 20 and over.
+(8) The five most frequent diagnoses for patients, who underwent knee arthroscopy, were a tear of the medial cartilage or meniscus (37%), chondromalacia of the patella (13%), a tear of the lateral cartilage or meniscus (11%), a sprain or strain of a cruciate ligament (8%), and osteoarthritis of the knee (6%).
+(8) There were 301,701 planned therapeutic knee arthroscopies performed between 2005 and 2010 across the English National Health Service (NHS) - an annual incidence of 99 per 100,000 population.
+(10) The most common interventions were meniscal surgery (repair or menisectomy) (35.4%), ligament reconstruction (5.5%), and removal of loose body (4.5%); 53% of procedures were classified as 'other therapeutic procedure including shaving cartilage'.
+Finally, data from the Scottish NHS in 2011 suggested an annual incidence of 128 arthroscopic knee procedures per 100,000 population.
+(11) An audit of Scottish units in 2012 suggested that diagnostic arthroscopy accounts for approximately 10% of all procedures undertaken.

-1.3 Surgical procedure, potential complications and alternative treatments
+1.3 Surgical procedure, potential complications and alternative treatments is, patellar tendon or hamstring) or an allograft (using donated tissue).

-Knee arthroscopy may be undertaken for either diagnostic or treatment purposes.
-In the case of the latter, the arthroscopy will often function as the first stage in a more extensive procedure.
-These procedures can include anterior or posterior cruciate ligament reconstruction using either an autograft (using tissue from the patient, that is, patellar tendon or hamstring) or an allograft (using donated tissue).
 A torn meniscus may be repaired, partially or entirely removed (meniscectomy), and a torn medial collateral ligament can be repaired (surgical repair of the lateral collateral is an open procedure).
 Synovectomy may be performed to remove part or all of an inflamed synovial membrane.
 Articular cartilage defects may be repaired or removed, as may other loose bodies lying within the joint.
 In the case of osteoarthritis, the joint may be washed out with saline and any loose tissue removed ('lavage and debridement'); this indication is controversial and will be discussed in more detail in Section 2.